Characters: Blaz Blue Calamity Trigger 1

 - "World of Cardboard" Speech: Delivered at the end of his Continuum Shift storyline, and a little heavy on the exclamation marks.

-- Would Hit a Girl: Especially if the girl's name is Noel Vermillion.
+- Would Hit a Girl: He will do this in self-defense in almost all cases.
+Much less provocation is required if the girl's name is Noel Vermillion.

 "Long time no see... brother...!"